Innocence Project New Orleans (IPNO)

 - Good organizational/writing skills, and the ability to maintain electronic case records, formal memos, case notes, and re-entry plans.

-- Leading with kindness; recognizing ways that some behaviors might be defense mechanisms or responses to trauma, and working with the Client Services Specialist to ensure programs are trauma-informed.
+- Leading with kindness; recognizing ways that some behaviors might be defense mechanisms or responses to trauma, and working with the Supervisor of Client Services to ensure programs are trauma-informed.

 - Genuine interest in helping clients succeed.